 Emergency Medicine and Services

 Emergency Medicine and Services division includes the different areas of expertise in acute medicine: prehospital emergency care and on-call emergency care.
-Emergency Medicine and Services is one of the 13 departments in the Helsinki University Hospital Area.

 The department has three different divisions: the Emergency Care division, which includes Medical Helpline 116 117, and the Prehospital Emergency Care division, which includes the Poison Information Center and the Teratological Information Service.
 Emergency Medicine and Services also includes medical transport.